Pembroke Center

 Funding Opportunities

-The Pembroke Center is pleased and honored to offer the Ruth Simmons Prize in Gender and Women’s Studies.
-The prize is awarded annually for an outstanding honors thesis on questions having to do with women or gender.
+The Pembroke Center is pleased and honored to offer the Ruth Simmons Prize.
+The prize is awarded annually for an outstanding honors thesis on questions having to do with women, gender, or sexuality.
 In the spring, the Pembroke Center invites faculty in all fields to nominate honors theses for the prize.
 A committee of faculty who teach and write in the area of gender studies will make the selection.

 • Thesis advisor’s evaluation